jaiarobotics/jaiabot/src/doc/markdown/page19_repository.md

 `jaiabot` manages several release series at once:

-- Legacy (N/A) - Will be 1.y in the future.
+ - Active (2.y) - Code under active development until first release
- - Stable (1.y) - Stable code that receives primarily bug fixes and low risk features
+ - Stable (2.y) - Stable code that receives primarily bug fixes and low risk features
- - Testing (2.y) - Superset of stable that includes most of the new development.
+ - Maintenance (N/A) - Will be 1.y when 2.y becomes Stable.

-Over time the Stable release will become Legacy, the Testing will become Stable, and a new Testing release branch will be created.
+Over time the Stable release will become Maintenance, the Active will become Stable, and a new Active release branch will be created with the next release of Ubuntu.

 ## Ubuntu Releases
 Each `jaiabot` release series is aligned to an long-term support (LTS) release of Ubuntu (except 1.y which supports two LTS releases as a special case):